|

 "Most of us use the back alley for that, sir; turn left

-Humans!
-But, outside, the smell was, if anything, worse.
-Three
+Outside, the smell was, if anything, worse.
+Three filthy young

-filthy young men were making their way down the street, slowly
+men were making their way down the street, slowly collecting rubbish

-having stayed in Middle Earth.
-What became of rubbish in Lorien?
+Middle-earth.
+What became of rubbish in Lorien? he wondered.

 Without thinking, he fled down the alley to his leftthe